Noiidor/nixfiles/README.md

 git clone this-repo
 ```

-Change user 'noi' to your username.
+Change user variable to your username.
 Also change your git credentials.

 ```sh
 sudo nixos-rebuild switch --flake .